Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 367: Style: Fix bug in data model to resolve issue. at 2025-11-04 09:36:12
 * Commit 368: Refactor: Configure CI for module for better readability. at 2025-11-06 12:04:12
 * Commit 369: Refactor: Refactor code in dependencies to align with standards. at 2025-11-06 10:00:12
+* Commit 370: Test: Optimize performance of database for better readability. at 2025-11-06 13:31:28